open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 [X-Forwarded-Host]:
   https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Forwarded-Host

-## Thanks
+## Community Kudos

-This was a huge community effort that spanned many many people.
-Thank you to everyone who contributed!
-And special thanks to [Liudmila Molkova](https://github.com/lmolkova) for her HTTP domain expertise and for helping to drive this effort every step of the way.
+This was a massive community effort: thanks to all who got involved!
+A special thanks to [Liudmila Molkova](https://github.com/lmolkova) for sharing her HTTP domain expertise, which helped drive this effort every step of the way.